-A. ADMINISTRATIVE LEAVE
+11.1 ADMINISTRATIVE LEAVE

-The Employer has the right to place an employee on paid Administrative Leave.

-An employee on paid Administrative Leave is required to be available to their supervisor during their leave.
+- 11.1.1 The Employer has the right to place an officer on paid Administrative Leave. - 11.1.2 An officer on paid Administrative Leave is required to be available to their supervisor during their leave.

-B. ANNUAL LEAVE
+11.2 ANNUAL LEAVE

-Employees will retain and carry forward any eligible and unused Annual Leave accrued prior to the effective date of this Agreement.
-Carry forward of eligible and unused accrued Annual Leave is subject to the maximum as stated in NRS.

-Employees will be eligible to take Annual Leave after completion of six (6) months of continuous full-time service.
+- Officers will retain and carry forward any eligible and unused Annual Leave accrued prior to the effective date of this Agreement.
+Carry forward of eligible and unused accrued Annual Leave shall be subject to a maximum balance of four hundred eighty hours (480). - Officers will be eligible to take Annual Leave after completion of six (6) months of continuous full-time service. - 11.2.3 Accrual - 11.2.3.1 For each calendar month of full-time service, an officer is entitled to accrue Annual Leave at the following rate:

-1. Accrual

-For each calendar month of full-time service, an employee is entitled to accrue Annual Leave at the following rate:

-Employees with zero (0) to nine (9) years of continuous service will accrue ten (10) hours of Annual Leave per month.

-Employees with ten (10) to fourteen (14) years of continuous service will accrue twelve (12) hours of Annual Leave per month.

-Employee with fifteen (15) or more years of continuous service will accrue fourteen (14) hours of Annual Leave per month.
+- 11.2.3.1.1 Officers with zero (0) to nine (9) years of continuous service will accrue ten (10) hours of Annual Leave per month. - 11.2.3.1.2 Officers with ten (10) to fourteen (14) years of continuous service will accrue twelve (12) hours of Annual Leave per month. - 11.2.3.1.3 Officer with fifteen (15) or more years of continuous service will accrue fourteen (14) hours of Annual Leave per month.

-2. Annual Leave Usage
+11.2.4 Annual Leave Usage

-Employees must submit Annual Leave requests in writing using the approved method dictated by their Department or Division.
-The Department or Division has the authority to approve or disapprove Annual Leave if business, operational, or customer service needs dictate such action.
+11.2.4.1 Officers must submit Annual Leave requests in writing using the approved method dictated by their Department/Division.
+The Department/Division has the authority to approve or disapprove Annual Leave if business, operational, or customer service needs dictate such action.

-3. Annual Leave Cash Out
+11.2.5 Annual Leave Cash Out

-Upon separation from State service, excluding termination for just cause, an employee will be compensated in a lump sum payment for any accrued but unused Annual Leave hours earned through the last day worked, provided the employee has (6) months of continuous full-time service.

-Upon the death of an employee in State service, the employee's estate will be compensated in a lump sum payment for any accrued but unused Annual Leave hours in the employee's Annual Leave bank.
+- 11.2.5.1 Officers covered under this Agreement shall have the opportunity to cash out Annual Leave twice per fiscal year, once in November and once in May, up to forty (40) hours per instance, so long as after cash out they have a remaining balance that is greater or equal to two hundred (200) hours of banked Annual Leave. - 11.2.5.2 Upon separation from State service, excluding termination for just cause, an officer will be compensated in a lump sum payment for any accrued but unused Annual Leave hours earned through the last day worked, provided the officer has (6) months of continuous full-time service. - 11.2.5.3 Upon the death of an officer in State service, the officer's estate will be compensated in a lump sum payment for any accrued but unused Annual Leave hours in the officer's Annual Leave bank.

-C. CATASTROPHIC LEAVE
+11.3 CATASTROPHIC LEAVE